SnakeSolid/rust-show-gamepad/README.md

 select next sprite.
 After binding last sprite this combination will be saved to preferences.

+Press `F2` to cancel mapping.
+Application will exit from mapping mode, but all assigned keys will be saved.

 If application show pressed buttons (sticks or shoulders) which actually does not.
-Press `F2` to save actual positions as default axes value.
+Press `F3` to save actual positions as default axes value.

 Application support all joysticks and keyboard.
 Keyboard will work only in active window and can be used to test configuration changes.